phoenix-rtos/phoenix-rtos-doc/quickstart/sparcv8leon-gr716-mimas.md

 ![Image](_images/gr716-mimas-loading.png)

-## Using the Phoenix-RTOS
+## Using the Feniks-RTOS

-After loading, Phoenix-RTOS will be launched and the `psh` shell command prompt will appear in the terminal.
+After loading, Feniks-RTOS will be launched and the `psh` shell command prompt will appear in the terminal.

 ![Image](_images/gr716-mimas-start.png)